Lugano: Postwar Lugano

-Contemporary Lugano
+Israeli replication

-In June 2011, officials of the Israeli town of Yehud announced they would undertake a massive construction project to replicate Lugano's old square in the center of their town, to reinvigorate commerce and tourism.
+In June 2011, officials of the Israeli town of Yehud announced they would undertake a massive construction project to replicate Lugano's old square in the centre of their town, to reinvigorate commerce and tourism.
 The replica will be replete with neoclassical columns and colonnades.

 Geography and climate

-Topology
+Topography

 The municipality Lugano lies at the edge of Lake Lugano (Lago di Lugano or Ceresio), which is situated between the lakes Lago Maggiore and Lago di Como, south of the Alps.
 It lies at the heart of the Sottoceneri, that part of the canton of Ticino that lies south of the Monte Ceneri Pass.

 The city centre is located on the lake shore just to the west of where the river Cassarate enters the lake.
 The city's waterfront forms a crescent around the bay between the Brè (925 m) and the San Salvatore (912 m) mountains.

 Because of the historical development of the city, incorporating some relatively distant suburbs but leaving other, nearer, suburbs as independent municipalities, the borders of the city are disparate.
 A large and sparsely populated section of the city is on the east bank of Lake Lugano and separated from the city by that lake.
-Similarly, the inner-urban but independent municipality of Paradiso is a near-enclave, totally surrounded as it is by the municipality and the Lake Lugano.
+Similarly, the inner-urban but independent municipality of Paradiso is a near-enclave, totally surrounded as it is by the municipality and Lake Lugano.

 Based on the 1997 land survey, As of 2013 the municipality Lugano has a total area of 32.09 km2.
 Of this area, 3.25 km2 or 10.1% is used for agricultural purposes, while 6.73 km2 or 21.0% is forested.
 Of the rest of the land, 4.48 km2 or 14.0% is settled (buildings or roads), 0.04 km2 or 0.1% is either rivers or lakes and 0.12 km2 or 0.4% is unproductive land.

-Of the built up area, housing and buildings made up 9.4% and transportation infrastructure made up 3.0%. while parks, green belts and sports fields made up 1.2%.
+Of the built-up area, housing and buildings made up 9.4% and transportation infrastructure made up 3.0%. while parks, green belts and sports fields made up 1.2%.
 Out of the forested land, all of the forested land area is covered with heavy forests.
 Of the agricultural land, 0.5% is used for growing crops and 9.4% is used for alpine pastures.
 Almost all the water in the municipality is in lakes.